Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Introduction

 This report is organized as follows.
 In Sec.~\ref{sec:model} we briefly review the proposal of $\mathds{Z}_{2}$ topological insulator in ultracold atomic gases \cite{z2cooper}, and introduce the bichromatic deformation of the lattice potential terms.
-In Sec.~\ref{sec:results} we describe the method of calculation of the $\mathds{Z}_{2}$ invariant in the case of absence of inversion symmetry \cite{fu,fukui} and present the corresponding results.
+In Sec.~\ref{sec:results} we describe the method of calculation of the $\mathds{Z}_{2}$ invariant \cite{kane} and present the corresponding results.
 We conclude in Sec.~\ref{sec:conclusion}.